anjalisilva/IntroductionToR/README.md

 ## Delivery Instructions
 The course will be held over a period of 2 weeks, with classes taking place 3 days a week.
 Format will be online - synchronous via Zoom.
 Learners must have internet connection and a computer with a microphone and required sofware implemented in order to participate.
 Keep microphones muted, unless you need to speak.
 Please indicate your name before speaking.
 Keeping your video on is optional, however, if you choose to leave it on, be mindful of what your peers can see.
 Course communications will take place via email.
 All course material will be available via [IntroductionToR](https://github.com/anjalisilva/IntroductionToR) GitHub repository.
 Folder structure is as follows:
-   * Assessments
+   * Assessments: This folder contains assessment related files.
-   * Lessons-AllFiles: This folder contains all files.
+   * Lessons-AllFiles: This folder contains all files (rmarkdown, slide-PDFs, images, data, etc.) .
    * **Lessons-Data**: This folder contains data only.
 Copy this into Rproject.
-   * **Lessons-PDF**: This folder contains slide PDFs only.
+   * **Lessons-PDF**: This folder contains slide-PDFs only.
    * Teaching-Notes: This folder contains lesson plans only.
    * README - README file
    * .gitignore - Files to ignore specified by instructor